Contents

 1. Download the Blockchain Software:

-Obtain the official client from the blockchain platform (e.g., Bitcoin Core, Geth for Ethereum).
+Download the client agreed upon by the blockchain platform (Bitcoin Core, Geth for Ethereum, and so forth).

 2. Install Dependencies: